balleon/portfolio/projects/monitoring-observability/README.md

 This guide shows how to deploy and use `Monitoring` and `Observability` tools.

-This Terraform configuration deploys the [kube-prometheus-stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), [loki](https://github.com/grafana/loki/tree/main/production/helm/loki) and [promtail](https://github.com/grafana/helm-charts/tree/main/charts/promtail) using the [Helm provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs) on a Kubernetes cluster.
+This Terraform configuration deploys the [Kube-Prometheus-Stack](https://github.com/prometheus-community/helm-charts/tree/main/charts/kube-prometheus-stack), [Loki](https://github.com/grafana/loki/tree/main/production/helm/loki) and [Promtail](https://github.com/grafana/helm-charts/tree/main/charts/promtail) using the [Helm provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs) on a Kubernetes cluster.
 This Terraform configuration:

-- Configures the Helm provider to use your local Kubernetes config.
+- Configures the `Helm provider` to use your local Kubernetes config.
 - Installs the `Grafana` Helm chart with pre-configured dashboards and datasources.
 - Installs the `Alertmanager` Helm chart with pre-configured alerts.
 - Installs the `Prometheus Operator` Helm chart with `Node Exporter`.